MidNite Sleep Aid Review (Previous Version)

 The following nights

-I took MidNite for a total of seven nights in the end.
+I took the MidNite gummies for a total of seven nights in the end.
 If there had been a lot of variety in the effect each night, I would have split each night into different sections.
-But in this case, I think I can summarize what happened without breaking it up into seven parts.
+In this case, I can summarise what happened without breaking it up into seven parts.

 Essentially, I think I slept fairly well all week.
 My total sleep was between seven and eight hours every night.
-It’s not unusual that I have at least one really bad night in any given week.
-So when I sleep well for an entire week, I’m happy about it.
+It’s not unusual that I have at least one bad night in any given week, so when I sleep well for an entire week, I’m happy about it.

-I also feel that I fell asleep in a decent amount of time every night, with no recollection of any night where I just couldn’t drop off.
-And I only had an extended middle of the night waking on one night, which isn’t a problem for me as long as I get enough sleep either side of that time awake.
+I also feel that I fell asleep in a relatively short amount of time every night, with no recollection of any night where I just couldn’t drop off.
+I only had an extended middle of the night waking on one night, which isn’t a problem as long as I get enough sleep either side of that time awake.

 Vivid dreams

-Although I was happy there was no next morning brain fog, there was some vivid dream action throughout the week.
+Although I was pleased that there was no next morning brain fog, I did have some vivid dreams throughout the week.
 I didn’t recall any on the first night, but definitely did on a few other nights.

-Personally, I love remembering my dreams and find vivid dreams interesting to reflect on the next day – as long as they aren’t disturbing ones.
-But I know some people don’t appreciate an increase in vivid dreams, especially if they suffer from nightmares.
-So if you’re worried about that, I’d be cautious with melatonin sleep aids generally.
+Personally, I like remembering my dreams and find vivid dreams interesting to reflect on the next day – as long as they aren’t disturbing ones.
+But I know some people don’t appreciate having particularly vivid dreams and might find them disturbing.

 For me personally though, I was content with the lack of serious side effects during the week I took MidNite.